EricDinging/Propius/README.md

 - Under construction
 ### Evaluation
 - Make changes to `evaluation/single_evaluation_config.yml`
-- Generate job trace based on the previous configuration
+- Generate job trace based on the previous configuration.
+The trace file won't be generated if it already exists
 ```bash
 python ./evaluation/job/generator.py
 ```